zusixu/ML-study/README.md

     - [RNN](https://github.com/zusixu/Machine-Learing/blob/main/NeuralNetwork/RNN.py) I have already create the file, and I will finish it (Maybe)/doge  :)

 - Cluster
     - [K-Means](https://github.com/zusixu/Machine-Learing/blob/main/Cluster/KMeans.py) This is my first time know [broadcast](https://www.runoob.com/numpy/numpy-broadcast.html) in numpy, I think it's very useful and interesting. np.newaxis is helpful too.
+WKMeans is a better version of KMeans, but I haven't figured out the [formula derivation](https://zhuanlan.zhihu.com/p/157106355) yet, so I will implement it in the future.